Optional

 pipe(

-// Return an async optional potentially containing the found animal
+// Return an async optional potentially containing the found word

 // Return a promise that resolves to the async optional's value if it